dejanbogdanovski/website-repos/README.md

 - Download the **docker-compose.yml** file and **code** folder from this github repository.

 ## How to setup:
 1.Create a folder and place the docker-compose.yml file in that folder.
-Open Command Prompt and go inside the folder with the docker-compose.yml file, then run the command bellow.
+Open Command Prompt and go inside the folder with the docker-compose.yml file, then run the command below.
 After that open localhost on your web browser and wait for the installation of Magento, if the installation is completed successfully, Magento luma home page will appear.:
 ```
 docker-compose up -d
 ```
-2.Get the name of container:
+2.Get the name of container that you created:
 ```
 docker ps
 ```